Neighborhood Services

 Essential Supplies for Children and Seniors

 By collaborating with local organizations and offering direct assistance, the ministry ensures families can access crucial resources for their well-being.
-We also supports seniors who are raising their grandchildren, providing food, beds, clothing, and winter gear to keep them comfortable and warm.
+We also support seniors who are raising their grandchildren, providing food, beds, clothing, and winter gear to keep them comfortable and warm.

 Truck Ministry: